luisbocanegra/plasma-panel-colorizer/README.md

 ### Technical

-Background is drawn by creating rectangle areas bellow widgets/panel, text and icons repaint is done by editing some elements color property and overwriting `Kirigami.Theme.something` colors for others, while this works for most widgets, there are some that won't because they draw text and icons differently to what this project matches, if you find a widget that doesn't get colors let me know [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues/12) and I will try supporting it.
+Background is drawn by creating rectangle areas bellow widgets/panel, text and icons repaint is done by editing some elements color property and overwriting `Kirigami.Theme.<something>Color` colors for others, while this works for most widgets, there are some that won't because they draw text and icons differently to what this project matches, if you find a widget that doesn't get colors let me know [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues/12) and I will try supporting it.

 ### Performance

-Some widgets really like to create/destroy/recolor their own widget elements (e.g. Global Menu), to account for this text and icons color are re-applied every 250ms I tried to optimize it so cpu usage only increases of around 1-2% on my testings but could vary depending on how many widget are in your panels.
+Some widgets really like to create/destroy/recolor their own widget elements (e.g. Global Menu), to account for this text and icons color are re-applied every 250ms I tried to optimize it so cpu usage only increases of around 1-2% on my testings but could vary depending on how many widgets are in your panels.

 ## Acknowledgements